BorgwardtLab/CAsMap/README.md

 #### Uninstall

-To remove the compiled files (perhaps before recompiling), in the root directory run:
+To remove the compiled files (perhaps before recompiling), in the *root folder* run:

 ```
 make clean